KILIMANJARO ADVENTURE GUIDE

 OFF THE MOUNTAIN

 For the days you’ll spend off the mountain know that Tanzania is warm and casual.
 We recommend packing light dresses, tops, capris and comfortable sandals and/or sneakers (walking is the best way to get around town).
 Bring a light sweater or scarf to cover your shoulders when it cools down in the evenings and when visiting town.
 When visiting local organizations or schools wear skirts, dresses or pants that cover your knees and tops that cover your shoulders and are not low cut.
 It’s also best to avoid tight pants and leggings (unless covered by a long shirt) - this is out of respect for the local culture.
-If you are going on a safari before or after, pack earth tones like khaki, brown and dull green, and avoid bright colors - especially blue because it attracts tsetse flies!
+Some of our partner lodges in Moshi and on safari have pools, so be sure to pack a swimsuit if you want to take a dip!
+If you are going on a safari, pack earth tones like khaki, brown and dull green, and avoid bright colors - especially blue because it attracts tsetse flies!
 Bring small bills for meals, drinks and souvenirs.
 Most places take US dollars but they must be marked past 2009.
 All meals and tips are included on our trek so you won’t need to bring any cash on the mountain with you, but you’ll want it for town.

 Kilimanjaro is the TALLEST free-standing mountain in the world.